kizitonwose/colorpreference/README.md

 # Color Preference

 An Android library for creating a nice color picker in the preference screen.
 You can use the inbuilt picker or any other color picker of your choice.
-The library can be used with the standard preference classes or the support-preference-v7/v14 classes.
+The library can be used with the standard preference classes or the AndroidX preference/legacy-preference-v14(support-preference-v7/v14) classes.

 [![Build Status](https://travis-ci.org/kizitonwose/colorpreference.svg?branch=master)](https://travis-ci.org/kizitonwose/colorpreference)
 [![JitPack](https://jitpack.io/v/kizitonwose/colorpreference.svg)](https://jitpack.io/#kizitonwose/colorpreference)